kstolk/teslavinfinder/README.md

 Get your own user ID of telegram, you can do that here: https://bigone.zendesk.com/hc/en-us/articles/360008014894-How-to-get-the-Telegram-user-ID-

+When this is in place make sure you open a new conversation with your own Bot so you'll receive the messages the script will send you.

 ### Setup config file

 config.ts should contain the following: